sprintf/lemon-pi/README-rpi.md

 NotShowIn=GNOME;KDE;XFCE;
 ```

-## Setting the screen size and preventing screen saving
+## Setting the screen size and preventing screen saving (Only on RPI 3 ... not on RPI 4)
 If using the recommended HDMI display follow (these instructions)[http://wiki.sunfounder.cc/index.php?title=Raspberry_Pi_7%22_HD_1024*600_TFT_LCD_Screen_Display_Settings]

 ## Bumping up the volume